Media, rights activists threatened in South Sudan - U.N. report

 South Sudan plunged into civil conflict in December 2013, after clashes between troops loyal to Kiir and his former deputy Riek Machar.
 Since then, tens of thousands of people have died and more than 4.5 million have been forced to flee their homes.

 A peace deal was signed in 2015 but proved shaky from the outset.
-After Machar flew back to Juba in April 2016 to return to his former post, fighting again erupted in July 2016.
+Weeks after Machar flew back to Juba in April 2016 to return to his former post, fighting again erupted in July 2016.
 Machar left the country in August that year.

 The report said UNMISS was only able to verify violations in government-controlled areas because insecurity and movement restrictions hindered work in opposition-held territory.